-“The Qantas decision backs the work Orange City Council has done, to steadily upgrade the airport,” Cr Sam Romano said.
+“The Qantas decision backs the work Orange City Council has done with support from the NSW and Australian Governments, to steadily upgrade the airport,” Cr Sam Romano said.
 “Over the last five years, we’ve re-built the terminal, lengthened the runway and upgraded connecting access roads. “

 “We started work last week on the first stage of a car park expansion, that will eventually lead to covered, secure parking on-site.